royaldsouza47/DSA-Java/README.md

 This repository is a structured record of my Data Structures and Algorithms preparation in Java, following Striver's SDE Sheet.
 Every problem here is solved from scratch, written independently, and understood deeply before moving on.
-No copied solutions, no shortcuts.
+Here I am trying to expand my thinking capacity as I move forward.

 I am Royalton D'Souza, an Electronics and Communication Engineering student based in Bangalore, actively transitioning into Software Engineering.
-This repo is my daily commitment to becoming a stronger problem solver and building the skills needed to crack product-based company interviews.
+This repo is my daily commitment to becoming a stronger problem solver and building the skills needed to crack interviews.

 LinkedIn: https://www.linkedin.com/in/royalton-d-souza-7b315b365/